bbc/bug/docs/pages/installation/troubleshooting.md

 ## Q: I'm trying to run a totally fresh install of BUG

-A: The following docker commands may help, although use with caution. `docker kill $(docker ps -q)`, kills all running containers on your system. `docker rm $(docker ps -a -q)` removes these containers. `docker rmi $(docker images -q)` removes all images on your host syste,s
+A: The following docker commands may help, although use with caution. `docker kill $(docker ps -q)`, kills all running containers on your system. `docker rm $(docker ps -a -q)` removes these containers. `docker rmi $(docker images -q)` removes all images on your host system